thomaspernet/DataAnalysisPy/DataAnalysisPy.md

 -   rank

 	-   Plots the rank of the high dimensional group for each subgroup of the low dimensional variable.
 The rank is computed based on the mean.
 The slicer can be used to visualize different groups
-	-   The bottom values are those who have the largest mean, hence have a ranking close to 0.
+	-   The bottom values are those who have the most significant mean, hence have a ranking close to 0.

 ![](https://drive.google.com/uc?export=view&id=1mJ8z7uP0RFc_J70by9UzE9M1y9auYSFw)

-If the number of category in the low dimension variable is not too considerable, we can see how large the difference is with the next plot.
+If the number of category in the low dimension variable is not too considerable, we can see how significant the difference is with the next plot.
 The x-axis plots the average of the continuous variable and the y-axis plots it's rank.
-If the dots are widely spread, it implies a large difference both within high dimensional groups and low dimensional groups
+If the dots are widely spread, it implies a significant difference both within high dimensional groups and low dimensional groups